New York (state): Immigration

 Since the early 19th century, New York City has been the largest port of entry for legal immigration into the United States.
 In the United States, the federal government did not assume direct jurisdiction for immigration until 1890.
 Prior to this time, the matter was delegated to the individual states, then via contract between the states and the federal government.
 Most immigrants to New York would disembark at the bustling docks along the Hudson and East Rivers, in the eventual Lower Manhattan.
 On May 4, 1847, the New York State Legislature created the Board of Commissioners of Immigration to regulate immigration.

 The first permanent immigration depot in New York was established in 1855 at Castle Garden, a converted War of 1812 era fort located within what is now Battery Park, at the tip of Lower Manhattan.
 The first immigrants to arrive at the new depot were aboard three ships that had just been released from quarantine.
 Castle Garden served as New York's immigrant depot until it closed on April 18, 1890, when the federal government assumed control over immigration.
 During that period, more than eight million immigrants passed through its doors (two of every three U.S. immigrants).

-When the federal government assumed control, it established the Bureau of Immigration, which chose the three-acre Ellis Island in Upper New York Harbor for an entry depot.
+When the federal government assumed control, it established the Bureau of Immigration, which chose the three-acre (1.2 ha) Ellis Island in Upper New York Harbor for an entry depot.
 Already federally controlled, the island had served as an ammunition depot.
 It was chosen due its relative isolation with proximity to New York City and the rail lines of Jersey City, New Jersey, via a short ferry ride.
 While the island was being developed and expanded via land reclamation, the federal government operated a temporary depot at the Barge Office at the Battery.